mozilla-services/buildhub/docs/index.rst

 ########

-*Buildub* aims to provide a public database of comprehensive information about releases and builds.
+*Buildhub* aims to provide a public database of comprehensive information about `Mozilla products <https://www.mozilla.org>`_ releases and builds.

 Concretely, it is a JSON API (`Kinto <https://kinto-storage.org>`_) where you can query a collection of records.